Endometriosis and Ovarian Cyst Removal at CIGC | Brittany’s Miracle

-Brittany had a dermoid ovarian cyst on her ovary diagnosed when she was a teenager.
-“When my doctor performed an ultrasound, she saw that my dermoid cyst had doubled or more in size.”
+Brittany was diagnosed with a dermoid ovarian cyst when she was a teenager.
+“When my doctor recently performed an ultrasound, she saw that my cyst had doubled or more in size.”

 “I think the endometriosis contributed to the miscarriage.
 I told my doctor that I really felt something was wrong and that I had been trying so long to get pregnant.”

 Endometriosis can affect the ovaries, quality of eggs, or create toxicity in the lining.
 Endometriosis experts are better at identifying and removing all lesions, endometriomas and pelvic adhesions (or scars) that can develop from years of inflammation.

 Not all OB/GYNs are trained to recognize the symptoms or to thoroughly remove endometriosis, often resorting to performing hysterectomies which are not always effective in treating the pain.
 If lesions or damaged tissue is left behind, patients can still have pain.

 “I had surgery with Dr. MacKoul to remove the dermoid cyst, and it was discovered during that surgery, that I had endometriosis and bowel adhesions.
 They cleaned me all up.
 Following my initial surgeon we returned to my doctor and they suggested IVF.
 My husband and I wanted to try on our own first.
 If it didn’t happen, we would go back to Shady Grove, but I got pregnant within a month.”